← back to the garden

 4. Community matters: Stack Overflow answers from strangers taught me game dev

-• Then: Spend 2 hours searching for "how to rotate sprite based on velocity"
+• Then: Spend 2 hours searching for "how to rotate sprite based on velocity."
+Now: Ask Claude, get answer in 10 seconds.

 Final Result